 Public works best for our communities

-Chronic underfunding has created a crisis that is putting enormous pressure on municipalities to privatize city services and infrastructure regardless of the detrimental impact it will have on future city budgets and a community’s quality of life.
+Chronic underfunding has created a crisis that is putting enormous pressure on municipalities to privatize city services and infrastructure regardless of the harm it will do to future city budgets and community quality of life.

 Maintaining public ownership and control of municipal utilities, services and infrastructure is essential to ensure democratic, equitable and thriving communities.